 While most millennials are still unable to invest, we’re disrupting the world of investing in several ways.
 We’re much more likely to use Financial Technology, or fintech, to better manage our portfolio than past generations.
-We’re much more actively curious in our investments than past generations, who often passively invested through their broker.
+We’re much more actively curious about our investments than past generations, who often passively invested through their broker.
 Additionally, millennials are more apt to invest in stocks that touch their lives.
-For many of us, Amazon, Apple, Google and Netflix are mainstays in our consumer existence.
+For many of us, Amazon, Apple, Google, and Netflix are mainstays in our consumer existence.
 We’re also better connected to startup culture and are often actively consuming services from relatively new startups.

 In this sense, millennials have an edge over their older counterparts as they have a better understanding of the fastest growing companies and their respective business models.
-Fortunately, a look at recent history teaches us that tech companies that have a decent shot of growing faster than most stocks in the coming years.
+Fortunately, a look at recent history teaches us that tech companies have a decent shot of growing faster than most stocks in the coming years.

 Takeaway: We’re getting there

 As older members of our generation are showing us, millennials are coming around to the stock market as they age and have greater amounts of disposable income.
-Since we’re slower than past generations to transition into adulthood, and face high levels of student debt, it’s not rocket science to figure out why we are so late to the game.
+Since we’re slower than past generations to transition into adulthood and face high levels of student debt, it’s not rocket science to figure out why we are so late to the game.

 Like every other industry, our generation’s habits are poised to cause mass disruption, and investing is no exception.
 For now, the relationship between the stock market and millennials may be complicated, but fear not.
-In just a few years, industry standards will be tailored around our tastes and preferences as our economic dominance becomes entrenched.
+In just a few years, industry standards will be tailored to our tastes and preferences as our economic dominance becomes entrenched.

 Have something to add to this story?
 Comment below or join the discussion on Facebook.